Andrew Jones (British politician)

-Andrew Hanson Jones (born 28 November 1963) is a former British Conservative politician who had been the Member of Parliament (MP) for Harrogate and Knaresborough since 2010 until 2024.
+Andrew Hanson Jones (born 28 November 1963) is a former British Conservative politician who was the Member of Parliament (MP) for Harrogate and Knaresborough from 2010 until 2024.
 He has twice served as Parliamentary Under-Secretary of State at the Department for Transport and as well as Exchequer Secretary to the Treasury.

 Early life and career

 Andrew Jones was born in Ilkley on 28 November 1963.
 He was privately educated at Bradford Grammar School, before studying at the University of Leeds.

 Jones worked for 25 years in various sales and marketing roles before becoming an MP.
 He chaired Conservative think-tank the Bow Group from 1999 to 2000.

 Jones is a passionate cricket fan and has been a member of Yorkshire County Cricket Club for over twenty years.

 Political career

 At the 2001 general election, Jones stood as the Conservative candidate in Harrogate and Knaresborough, coming second with 34.6% of the vote behind the incumbent Liberal Democrat MP Phil Willis.

 He became a member of Harrogate Borough Council for the High Harrogate ward in 2003.
 In 2007, he gained more than half of the votes in his ward.

-Jones is a passionate cricket fan and has been a member of Yorkshire County Cricket Club for over twenty years.